Free online resources for groups involved in landcare

 • You will be contacted within 10 business days with the logo pack.

-Once you have received the logo from Landcare Australia, please ensure that you adhere to the brand guidelines.
-Please click here to review the Landcare Australia Logos and Brand Guidelines for Groups
+Please ensure that you adhere to the brand guidelines.
+Please click here to review the Landcare Australia Logos and Brand Guidelines for Groups.

-Anyone can start a group!
-If you’re unsure where to begin, first check if there’s already a group in your area on the National Landcare Directory.
-You may want to contact your local council, Landcare peak body, natural resource management agency to connect with them and learn about the work they are doing and how you could work together.
+For people looking to start a group and unsure where to begin, first check if there’s already a group in your area on the National Landcare Directory.
+This online directory is a user generated website for groups to list themselves.
+You may consider getting in contact with your local council, Landcare peak body or natural resource management agency to enquire about the groups in your area so that you can connect and learn about the work they are doing and how you could work together.
+We have created guidelines with tips on how to start a Landcare or Coastcare group in your community.

 Start a Landcare Group